 Accidents with commercial vehicles, including semi-truck accident, involve very different issues than a typical car accident.
-At Christensen Law, we understand the very specific issues involved in semi-truck accidents and tractor-trailer accidents.
+At Christensen Law, with more than 30 years experience, we understand the very specific issues involved in semi-truck accidents and tractor-trailer accidents.
 Semi-truck accidents can be very costly to pursue and to properly investigate.
 If done wrong, the case could fall apart.

 It is essential to retain an aggressive and knowledgeable personal injury firm to pursue your case.
 To speak with a Salt Lake City attorney experienced in semi-truck accidents, call (801) 890-5109 today.

 Litigating a semi-truck accident requires extensive pretrial investigation, using multiple experts.
 There are complicated matters of insurance, with multiple parties and multiple carriers.
 All of which will do their best to deny you recovery.

 Causes of Accidents that Could Give You a Case

 There are a lot of different ways to pursue a semi-truck accident case.
 Often, cases can be won by citing the carelessness of the operator.
 Other times, the best potential claim is regarding improper or negligent maintenance of the truck or trailer.
 Perhaps the driver was poorly trained or supervised or has a history of violations.
 If the causes of the accident you experienced include ANY of the following, you could have a strong case to receive compensation: